There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 If food needs to be kept cool but you want to cut down on bulk and weight, put some small water bottles in the freezer a few hours before leaving.
 They can double as chiller blocks and drinks when you arrive.
 Or use soft freezer packs for better flexibility and less weight.

-We have loads of tips on how to keep food cold for a picnic with some simple and lightweight picnic cooler accessories to make your picnic simpler.
+I have loads of tips on how to keep food cold for a picnic, with some simple and lightweight picnic cooler accessories to simplify your picnic.

 Keep Picnic Food Warm or Hot

 Heat food as close to departure as possible.
-A thermos or other insulated cooler works equally well for hot as it does cold – Think picnic soups, stews or even ramen.
+A thermos or other insulated cooler works equally well for hot as cold – Think picnic soups, stews, or even ramen.

-Wrap hot food in aluminium foil and wrap in a tea towel with a microwaveable heat pack.
-An insulated food and casserole carrier is also a very worthwhile picnic investment.
-Especially for those who enjoy fresh hot food such as sausage rolls, quiches or pies at a picnic.
+Wrap hot food in aluminum foil and wrap it in a tea towel with a microwaveable heat pack.
+An insulated food and casserole carrier is also a very worthwhile picnic investment, especially for those who enjoy fresh hot food such as sausage rolls, quiches, or pies at a picnic.

-Find all our tips on how to keep food warm for a picnic here along with some very helpful picnic accessories up for the task.
+See all my tips on how to keep food warm for a picnic, along with some very helpful picnic accessories up for the task.

 Prevent Food From Being Squashed

-A chopping board placed in the bottom of a cooler tote will give the bag structure.
+A chopping board placed at the bottom of a cooler tote will give the bag structure.

-A chopping board is also a handy sturdy surface for serving food or resting glasses during your picnic.
+A chopping board is a handy, sturdy surface for serving food or resting glasses during your picnic.

 Choose Your Picnic Spot Wisely